If you want to be a better trader, you need to master trading psychology.

 There’s no such thing as a perfect trading record.
-Fact: Mistakes happen.
+Mistakes happen.
 Sometimes things just don’t go your way.
-The key is to recognize when you’re wrong and use it as a learning opportunity.
+The key is to recognize when you’re wrong and learn from it.

-Don’t look at every loss that you incur as a failure — see it as an opportunity to learn.
+Don’t look at every loss as a failure — see it as an opportunity to learn.

 No one wins 100% of the time.
-You need to know that you’ll usually leave some money on the table when you exit a trade.
+Know that you’ll usually leave some money on the table when you exit a trade.

 It’s better to exit a position with some success than to risk a loss trying to get a bit more.
-Accept that you’ll never get it exactly perfect and you can save a lot of time and money in the long run.
+Accept that you’ll never be perfect and you can save a lot of time and money in the long run.

 There’s a common quality among successful people: a commitment to lifelong learning.

-The stock market is constantly evolving and changing.
-That means you have to change and evolve, too.
+The stock market constantly evolves and changes.
+So you have to change and evolve, too.
 Embrace what technology has to offer — new tools, screeners, indicators, and more.
 Use everything available to hone your skills and edge.

-Psychology is a massive part of trading stocks.
-The better you understand your mental and emotional patterns while trading, the better you’ll likely do.
+Psychology is a huge part of trading stocks.
+The better you understand your mental and emotional patterns, the better you’re likely to do.

 And remember to practice.
-Paper trading can give you a lot of insight as to how you’ll react in an actual trade, without the risk.
+Paper trading can give you insight as to how you’ll react in an actual trade, without the risk.

 Watch what other successful traders do.
 Learn how to read news catalysts.
 And (always!) use stop losses wisely to protect your bottom line.

 Have your emotions ever wrecked a well-planned trade?
-Do you use stock market psychology to your advantage?
-Leave and comment and tell us what works for you!
+Do you use trading psychology to your advantage?
+Leave a comment and tell us what works for you!